nmunro/nmunro.github.io/_posts/2020-05-08-cl-hangman.md

 ## Introduction

-Welcome to the third in a series of Common Lisp tutorials, this this session we will look at how to build a simple [hangman](https://en.wikipedia.org/wiki/Hangman_(game)) style guessing game, it is a little more complex than previous tutorials, so if you have not been following from the beginning, might I suggest that you consider starting from the first tutorial as only new concepts will be introduced here.
+Welcome to the third in a series of Common Lisp tutorials, in this session we will look at how to build a simple [hangman](https://en.wikipedia.org/wiki/Hangman_(game)) style guessing game.
+It is a little more complex than previous tutorials, so if you have not been following from the beginning, might I suggest that you consider starting from the first tutorial as only new concepts will be introduced here.

 Compation video here: [Common Lisp Tutorial 3: Hangman](https://www.youtube.com/watch?v=j1m1IUNVS7Q)

-As usual, thinking about how to design a program is essential and makes life much easier than just furiously hammering the keyboard in the hopes the program will emerge from the chaos.
+Thinking about how to design a program is essential and makes life much easier than just furiously hammering the keyboard in the hopes the program will emerge from the chaos.
 As mentioned in the previous tutorials, games have a 'game loop' a way to continue the game until some condition has been reached, or in this case one of two conditions are met:

 - The player has used all 10 'lives'.
 - The player has successfully guessed the hidden word or phrase.

 The player reaches one of these two conditions by playing a round, whereby they guess a letter that makes up an unknown word or phrase, if the letter exists in the word/phrase then then it is revealed, if the letter does not exist in the word/phrase then a life is deducted, in either case the letter is added to a list of previously guessed letters if it does not already exist in the list.

-Unlike previous tutorials, as this game has 'rounds' and a true 'game loop' there is state that must be maintained throughout each round, this adds complexity, but it is necessary, thankfully we do not need to do that all at once, there's a lot of other problems in this program to solve first, like randomly selecting an unknowable word/phrase, hiding it such that the player can see how many and what (revealed) letters make it up, displaying information to the user etc. So let's break down core concepts for this program.
+Unlike previous tutorials, as this game has 'rounds' and a true 'game loop' there is state that must be maintained throughout each round, this adds complexity, but it is necessary, thankfully we do not need to do that all at once, there's a lot of other problems in this program to solve first.
+So let's break down core concepts for this program:

-- 1: CPU selects a word/phrase at random for the game and starts.
+1: CPU selects a word/phrase at random for the game and starts.
-- 2: CPU checks if there are remaining lives or the word is not yet revealed, if not, the game is over.
+2: CPU checks if there are remaining lives or the word is not yet revealed, if not, the game is over.
-- 3: CPU prints a (partially) hidden word/phrase and prompts user for a letter.
+3: CPU prints a (partially) hidden word/phrase and prompts user for a letter.
 It is added to the list of guessed letters (if it is not already), if it exists in the word/phrase it is revealed, else a life is deducted.
-- 4: GOTO 2
+4: GOTO 2

-This is a very basic analysis, but it gives us enough to begin, we can start with a simple `let` block and have the CPU randomly select one, we saw this before in previous tutorials, so it won't be covered in too much depth.
+This is a very basic analysis, but it gives us enough to begin, we can start with a simple `let` block and have the CPU randomly select a sitcom from a list of sitcoms, we saw this before in previous tutorials, so it won't be covered in too much depth.

 ## Picking a random sitcom

-A simple 'pick-sitcom' function is written that accepts a list of sitcoms, (we can tell it's a list by the fact that the variable is named using the plural form, makes life easier to use singular and plural forms) and using a technique similar to last time select the `nth` item from the list of sitcoms where the `nth` is determined randomly by using `random` and `length` (with `make-random-state` to ensure that it's less likely the CPU will select items in a predictable manner).
+A simple 'pick-sitcom' function is written that accepts a list of sitcoms and using a technique similar to last time select the `nth` item from the list of sitcoms, where the `nth` is determined randomly by using `random` and `length` (with `make-random-state` to ensure that it's less likely the CPU will select items in a predictable manner).

 Using the `let` block on line 4 we create a variable called 'sitcoms' which is a list of strings (remembering that adding a single `'` character in front of a set of parenthesis makes it a list).
 It then uses the 'pick-sitcom' function to display the randomly chosen sitcom.